danjohnso/dotnet-api-skeleton/Skeleton.Data/README.md

 public DbSet<UserProfile> Users { get; set; }
 ```

-- Delete the addition of the User table from your next migration in DataContext
+- Delete the addition of the User table from your next migration in DataContext, both the Up and the Down methods

 **NOTE: Delete from the migration file but NOT from the context snapshot file.
 You don't want to fight this on every migration**